Academic Grievance Procedure – Bridge Program

 - The Grievance Committee will prepare a written report with recommendations for the resolution of the grievance.
 This report may include majority and minority opinions, should any members of the Grievance Committee so desire.

 - The Chair will send the Grievance Committee report, and untimely grievance requests (namely, requests not received within seven (7) days from the date of the Academic Coordinator’s report), to the Dean for disposition.
-The Chair will provide copies of such submissions to the Committee members, the Grievance Coordinator, the Bridge Academic Coordinator, and the Bridge Program Director.
+The Chair will provide copies of such submissions to the instructor, the Committee members, the Grievance Coordinator, the Bridge Academic Coordinator, and the Bridge Program Director.

 - After reviewing the opinions of the TUJ Grievance Committee, the Dean or Dean’s designee (not the Bridge Academic Coordinator or Bridge Program Director) shall render a decision and send this to the Grievance Committee Chair and the Grievance Coordinator.